Need to talk? Call 1800 882 436.

 How quickly will the caesarean be performed?

-Your doctor has guidelines to identify how quickly your baby should be born by emergency C-section.
+Your doctor will follow guidelines that identify how quickly your baby should be born by emergency caesarean.

-There are four categories that describe the urgency for caesarean section:
+There are four categories that describe the urgency for a caesarean:

-• Category 1 — urgent threat to your life, or your baby’s life.
+• Category 1 — this means there is an urgent threat to your life or your baby's life.
+The caesarean will usually happen within 30 minutes.

-• Category 2 — there are problems affecting your health or your baby’s health but they are not immediately life threatening.
+• Category 2 — this means there are problems affecting your health or your baby's health, but they are not immediately life threatening.
+The caesarean will usually happen within 60 minutes.

-• Category 3 — your baby needs to be born earlier than planned, but there is no immediate risk to you or your baby.
+• Category 3 — this means your baby needs to be born earlier than planned, but there is no immediate risk to you or your baby.

-• Category 4 — the operation will take place at a time that suits you and the caesarean section team.
+• Category 4 — this means the operation will take place at a time that suits you and the caesarean team.

-If more than one emergency caesarean needs to be performed at the same time by the same health team, or in the same operating room, the order will be according to the level of risk.
-This means you may have to wait a while, even if your health team has told you it is an emergency.
+If more than one emergency caesarean needs to be performed at the same time by the same healthcare team, the order will be decided based on the level of urgency.
+This means you may have to wait a while, even if your healthcare team has told you it's an emergency.

 What happens during an emergency caesarean?